Houston Birth Injury Lawyer: Birth Asphyxia & Brain Damage Cases

 If you or a loved one suffered a brain injury due to the fault of another party, only trust an experienced team to assist you.
 We are ready to provide you with nationally recognized representation and the highest level of care.

 Don’t wait any longer.
-Contact a Houston brain injury attorney at Mithoff Law by calling 713-654-1122 or by requesting a consultation online.
+Contact a Houston brain injury attorney at Mithoff Law by calling 713-654-1122.